22-acre site is part of riverfront project

 Wilder and Neiditch have said they envision busloads of school children

 and others visiting the museum.
-They also say the museum would feature a
+They also say the museum would feature

 library and research center where visiting faculty could spend